Ado J. G. Muhammad

-Dr. Ado Jimada Gana Muhammad (OON) (was born on January 18, 1967) is the Global Programme Director at the D-8 Health and Social Protection Programme and was once the Executive Director/CEO of the Nigeria' s National Primary Health Care Development Agency (NPHCDA), the government organ responsible for developing national primary health care (PHC) policy and supporting states and Local Government Areas (LGAs) to implement them.
+Ado Jimada Gana Muhammad OON (born 18 January 1967) is a Nigerian medical doctor and public health administrator who serves as Global Programme Director of the D-8 Health and Social Protection Programme.
+He previously served as the Executive Director/CEO of the Nigeria's National Primary Health Care Development Agency (NPHCDA), the government agency responsible for developing national primary health care (PHC) policy and supporting states and local government areas (LGAs) to implement them.

-Dr. Muhammad was appointed to that position on November 1, 2011, by the administration of President Goodluck Jonathan.
-Prior to his appointment, Dr Ado served as a Special Assistant to the permanent secretary, Dr Daudu, in the State House, Abuja.
+Muhammad was appointed to that position on 1 November 2011, by the administration of President Goodluck Jonathan.
+Prior to his appointment, Muhammad served as a special assistant to the permanent secretary, in the State House, Abuja.
+Muhammad succeeded Muhammad Ali Pate who was appointed as the Minister of State for Health in 2011.

-Governor Mu'azu Babangida Aliyu of Niger State, where Dr. Muhammad hails from, commended President Goodluck Jonathan for appointing the medical doctor, describing the action as putting "a square peg in a square hole".

-Dr Ado succeeded Dr. Muhammad Ali Pate who was in 2011 appointed as the Minister of State for Health, thereby creating a vacuum at the NPHCDA.